 What Is Projection Psychology?

-The best comparison we can make to projection is a movie theater.
-In a theater, you see a big screen, and that's where you see the movie.
-The movie comes from a projector, locating in the back, in a small area.
+The concept of projection has been constantly revised since it was first discovered.
+Everyone has their theory of projection, but the gist is that people will use projection to shift the blame.
+When it comes to projection psychology, the best comparison we can make to projection is to a movie theater.
+In a theater, you see a big screen, and that is where the movie is playing.
+The movie comes from a projector located in the back, in a small area.
 Sometimes, you may not even notice the projector.
-Think of the projector as someone who is trying to cast their flaws onto that screen where other people see it.
+Imagine the projector as someone trying to cast their flaws onto that screen where other people can see them.

-Projection is when someone tries putting their feelings, flaws, and other quirks towards someone else, usually someone they are arguing with.
-Someone who projects will shift the blame to ignore their problems.
+Projection is when someone attributes their own negative (or positive) feelings, flaws, and other quirks onto someone else or another group, and usually onto someone with whom they are having a disagreement.
+Someone who projects will shift blame to ignore their problems or weaknesses.

 What’s an example of projection?
 Let’s look at jealousy.
-Say a person is always jealous they’ll lose their spouse, and they constantly cling to them and watch their every move.
+Say a person is always fearful that they’ll lose their spouse, and they constantly cling to them and watch their every move.
 One day, the spouse confronts them about their clinginess.
-The projecting person will call the spouse jealous for an irrelevant reason.
-Projecting jealousy onto the spouse is an obvious defense tactic for someone who knows about projection, but if you aren’t familiar with projection, you may believe the other person.
+The projecting person might call the spouse jealous for an irrelevant reason.
+Projecting jealousy onto the spouse is an obvious defense tactic for someone who knows about projection, but you may believe the other person if you aren’t familiar with projection.

 Projection can be made on an unconscious level, but other times, it’s done deliberately as a defense tactic.
 A politician, for example, will use projection to distract from their flaws and shift the blame.